Water Quality – UPDATE

 For added protection on campus, water fountains are filtered with a Granular Activated Carbon (GAC)-10 model filters.
 The filter reduces unwanted taste, colour and chlorine from the water.
 The GAC-10 is tested and certified by the National Science Foundation (NSF).
 The yellow “This Fountain is Filtered” sign has been placed above all fountains that are filtered with GAC-10 filters.

 Funded by the Students’ Union, Facilities Management, the Sustainability office, and Health and Wellness, alternate water purification systems are available at kiosks in every major building on campus.
 There is a kiosk located in The Hangar (G121) that has been funded by Athletics & Recreation.
 There are no kiosks in the University House (aka Platypus House).
 All water bottles are welcome.
-The location of drinking water sources including the kiosks can be found here.
-Information on drinking water options on the Okanagan Campus can be found here.

 Tap water in the Residences is not filtered.
 There are kiosks in the Cassiar, Similkameen, Purcell, Nicola, Kalamalka, Valhalla, and Monashee residences.
 Personal water filtration systems and bottled water is available at the Monashee Hot Spot Store.